Infinitode/ValX/README.md

 - **Detect Hate Speech**: Detect hate speech or offensive speech in text, using AI.
 - **Remove Hate Speech**: Remove hate speech or offensive speech in text, using AI.

+### List of supported languages for profanity detection and removal
+Below is a complete list of all the available supported languages for ValX's profanity detection and removal functions which are valid values for `language`:

+- **All**
+- Arabic
+- Czech
+- Danish
+- German
+- English
+- Esperanto
+- Persian
+- Finnish
+- Filipino
+- French
+- French (CA)
+- Hindi
+- Hungarian
+- Italian
+- Japanese
+- Kabyle
+- Korean
+- Dutch
+- Norwegian
+- Polish
+- Portuguese
+- Russian
+- Swedish
+- Thai
+- Klingon
+- Turkish
+- Chinese

 ## Usage

 ### Detect Profanity